 Datapoint: Value stored in other available datapoint.

 For example, consider a scenario where you need a datapoint for power, and you already have the datapoints for current and voltage.
-You can use them to create the Power Datapoint with the following expression.
+You can use them to create the power datapoint with the following expression.

-In Realtime Datapoints, selecting the datapoint option during configuration allows the value from the datapoint to be used as-is or reprocessed using one of the available mathematical functions.
+In realtime datapoints, selecting the datapoint option during configuration allows the value from the datapoint to be used as-is or reprocessed using one of the available mathematical functions.
 Below is a list of these functions.

 Function